Groundwater Issue: Recycled Water

 The Water Boards are dedicated to increasing the use of recycled water from municipal resources to provide a drought-proof, reliable water supply that will minimize our carbon footprint, and that can be sustained over the long-term.
 The Water Boards work to increase recycled water use and ensure public safety through a number of programs and activities:

-Have a program-specific question?
 Ask the program.
-Contact information is available on the program's website (accessible through the Programs tab).
+Contact information is available on the program's website (accessible through the "Programs" tab).